Anorexia Nervosa: Know about this Eating Disorder | Truweight

-- An intense fear of gaining weight or getting overweight even when they could be underweight.
+- Intense fear of gaining weight or getting overweight even when they could be underweight.

 - Would have a body weight that is 15% below than what is considered normal for age and height.
 They would refuse to maintain it such even after advice

-- Be obsessed about body image and shape.
-They often fail to recognise the ill-effects of excess weight loss.
+- Be obsessed with body image and shape.
+They often fail to recognize the ill-effects of excess weight loss.

 The most telling signs about anorexia can be picked around the dining table as they try hard to limit food.
 Some of them are:

 - Their food stays put in the plate longer.
 They could cut up foods into small portions and keep pushing them around.